A Guide for Students with Disabilities and their Parents

 *Some of this material was borrowed from Lehigh University’s Web page.

 In high school, students with diagnosed disabilities are entitled to specific services and accommodations.
 In college, the severity and degree of functional impact of the disability is taken into consideration when determining whether accommodations are appropriate—a diagnosis alone does not determine eligibility.
 Also, these accommodations are intended to provide access, not ensure success.

 Students who attend college are considered to be adults, protected by the Family Education Rights and Privacy Act (FERPA).
 With limited exceptions, college staff may not talk to parents about confidential information, including academic activities.
 Parents need to talk to the student directly.
 Students act as responsible adults when disclosing disabilities and requesting accommodations.

 Documentation requirements are different at every school.
 It is the student’s responsibility to know and understand the college’s documentation policy and procedures.
-Documentation should be current, verify the disability, describe the extent/severity of the impairment, provide information on the functional impact of the disability, and suggest appropriate accommodations that may be necessary for the student to be successful in college.
+Documentation should be current, based on an assessment completed within the past 3-4 years, verify the disability, describe the extent/severity of the impairment, provide information on the functional impact of the disability, and suggest appropriate accommodations that may be necessary for the student to be successful in college.